MaysumAbbas/Master_Thesis/README.md

 - **Air Saturation** in %
 - **Temperature** in °C

+The RS-ZD-N01 Turbidity sensor provides:
+- **Turbidity** in NTU

 These values are critical for assessing fish health and stress levels during transport.
-In future work, µM concentration will be converted to mg/L for regulatory compliance and comparison with scientific literature.

 ---